leonh/alpinejs-inspector/README.md

 # launch overlay via button on bottom of the page
 <img width="56" height="56" alt="Screenshot 2025-09-10 at 11 40 28" src="https://github.com/user-attachments/assets/6225c89f-d1bb-4336-8f26-0678d37334fe" />

-(If you want a full featured debugger there is a official paid one that the Alpine js dev maintain)
+If you want a more full-featured debugger then there is a official paid one that the Alpine js devs maintain.
+If your needs are simple then this might suffice :-)